 The Instagram archive represents some of those moments when I’ve said to myself (and to others, subsequently): ‘Oh!
 Look at this’.
 No more; no less.
 At the point of composing and shooting the picture, I’m not thinking about either art or photography, usually.
 (There are, however, times when I consciously look at the world through the lens of photographers whose work I admire.)
 My eyes and mind (never the one without the other) are taken up, rather, with the delight of discovering something where there ought to be nothing.

-These ‘moments of vision’ (to quote Samuel Palmer) occur at home, at work, while travelling, and on vacation, during the day and, sometimes, a sleepless night.
+These ‘moments of vision’ (to quote Thomas Hardy) occur at home, at work, while travelling, and on vacation, during the day and, sometimes, a sleepless night.
 In this respect, they represent a visual diary of fleeting phenomena.
 (Each one is dated.)
 On occasion, the photograph takes on a metaphoric significance.
 In so doing, it transcends both the represented subject and the split second of exposure, to become the enduring embodiment of either an experience or an emotion.

 The photographs capture not so much what I saw as what I recall seeing.
 In the ‘darkroom’ of either Photoshop or the filter banks of my iPhone, I ‘develop’ an ‘afterimage’: a posthumous picture, shaped by memory and feeling, in the wake of the initial visual percept’s demise.

 For the most part, the photographs are taken with a view to being published only on Instagram.
 No copies are made, and the originals are deleted.
-The images live and die with the site.
+The images will live and die with the site.
 The works’ titles are variously either descriptive of the primary subject, or poetically allusive, or impenetrably obtuse – like, for example, ‘Empire Blue (grade 5)’.
 This refers to the name of the carpet that once covered the floorboards and paint gesture shown in the photograph.

 My Instagram archive can be seen by clicking on this link: johnharveyaber